 Pregnancy Overview — Before and After

-Over 130 million women give birth each year and for women with Type 1 diabetes, while the risks and challenges are of course magnified, the reality is that you can successfully navigate the before and after phases of pregnancy — it just requires a solid game plan and an incredible team.
-This will not be the spontaneous adventure it is for some, but rarely is that the reality for people living with T1D.
+Over 130 million women give birth each year and for women with type 1 diabetes, while the risks and challenges are of course magnified, the reality is that you can successfully navigate the before and after phases of pregnancy—it just requires a solid game plan and an incredible team.
+This will not be the spontaneous adventure it is for some, but rarely is that the reality for people living with type 1 diabetes (T1D).
 At the end of this road lies an even greater adventure, motherhood.

 1. Before you get pregnant

 The resources are not robust and in many cases you will have to be your own advocate—you will have to fight to maintain control of your body and your care, but if you work hard to be healthy, assemble the best team, seek the best information, you will be ready.

 The key is getting blood glucose levels in range three to six months before conception.
 Your baby’s organs will be fully formed just seven weeks from your last period and high blood glucose levels increase risks to your baby.
 Additionally, a healthy body weight and exercise routine should be established before pregnancy.
 Prenatal vitamins with folic acid can be added beforehand as well (this may reduce the risk of your baby developing spina bifoda).
 This preplanning will give your baby the healthiest start possible.